Whiteknight/ParserObjects/docs/v3/expression_example.md

 );
 ```

-Each `LeftApply` parser represents a precidence level.
+Each `LeftApply` parser represents a precedence level with left-associative operators.
 Later, if we want to extend our calculator to handle subtraction and division, we can add the necessary declarations to our lexical grammar and extend our expression grammar like this:

 ```csharp
 var multiplicative = LeftApply(